Learning Neural Network Classifiers with Low Model Complexity: The Low Complexity Neural Network

 \subsection{Application of the VC Bound on Hidden Layers}

-The application of the bound derived in (\ref{th1}) to the pre-activations in a net can be interpreted as a $L_2$ regularizer on them, since it forces pre-activations to be close to zero.
+The application of the bound derived in (\ref{ubound1}) to the pre-activations in a net can be interpreted as a $L_2$ regularizer on them, since it forces pre-activations to be close to zero.
 For ReLU activation functions $max(0,x)$, our data dependent regularizer forces the pre-activations for each layer to be close to zero.
 Thus, it in turn enforces sparsity at neuronal levels in the intermediate layers.
+The gain of most saturating activation functions is maximum when the net input is close to zero; as we see in the following, the LCNN training rule reduces the vanishing gradient problem.